-Let us illustrate the use of statements of type \eqref{exec}-\eqref{announce} to represent the actions of the domain $D_1$.
+We will next illustrate the use of statements of the form \eqref{exec}-\eqref{announce} to represent the actions of the domain $D_1$.

-\begin{example} { The actions of domain $D_1$ can be specified by the following statements:
+\begin{example} {\rm The actions of domain $D_1$ can be specified by the following statements:

-where $X$ and $Y$ are different agents in $\{A, B, C\}$.
+where $x$ and $y$ are different agents in $\{A, B, C\}$.
 The first five statements encode the executability conditions of the five actions in the domain.
-The next three statements describe the effects of the three world-altering actions. $peek(X)$ is an example of a sensing action.
-Finally, $shout\_tail(X)$ is an example of an announcement action. } \end{example}
+The next three statements describe the effects of the occurrence of three world-altering actions. $peek \langle x \rangle$ is an example of an instance of a sensing action.
+Finally, $shout\_tail \langle x \rangle$ is an example of an instance of an announcement action. } \end{example}